Quality of Life in Out-of-Home Care

 • The parent or legal guardian must express permission for the child to participate in any religious practices outside of their own religious doctrine, with the understanding that the practices do not endanger the child’s health and safety.

-• The religious practices of the out-of-home caregiver cannot prohibit the child from obtaining an abortion or using birth control.
+• The religious practices of the out-of-home caregiver cannot prohibit the child from obtaining an abortion or using birth control or accessing gender-affirming medical and behavioral health services.

 • A child cannot be baptized, circumcised, etc., without a parent’s, legal guardian’s, or court’s authorization.